raganwald/raganwald.github.com/_posts/2015-02-23-the-last-word-on-interviewing.md

 ### snap judgments

 It's fairly easy to say, "No hire, because X," or, "I wouldn't want to work at Thing, because Y." But really, we have almost no information to go on.
 In a detective story, we start with very little information, and we decide who the suspect is, and then we gather further information to confirm or refute our hypothesis.
-Did I say "detective story?"
+Did I say "in a detective story?"
 I meant to say, *in science*.

 In an actual interview, we do not need to get up and walk out if asked to find out whether some hypothetical "game" terminates, not do we need to sit and say nothing while a candidate writes out a long "solution."
 We can ask questions.
 We can form a hypothesis, sure, but then we can confirm or refute it by asking questions.